-Coaching a student effectively involves the following steps:

-- 1. Understanding the current knowledge and skill level of the student. - 2.
-Identifying the learning outcome. - 3.
-Providing just enough instruction so the student understands, and then gradually tapering off assistance when no longer needed.
+- 3. Coaching a student effectively involves the following steps: - a.
+Understand the current knowledge and skill level of the student. - b.
+Identify the learning outcome. - c.
+Provide just enough instruction so the student understands, and then gradually taper off assistance when no longer needed.